apache/fury-site/docs/blog/blog1_fury_introduction.md

   problems in these scenarios.
 - Type compatibility: When the deserialization and serialization Class Schema are inconsistent, it can still be deserialized correctly.
 It supports independent application upgrade and deployment, add or delete fields independently.
-We made much optimization, the type compatible mode has no performance loss compared type consistent mode.
+We made much optimization, the type compatible mode has no performance loss compared to type consistent mode.
 - Metadata sharing : under a certain context (TCP connection) share metadata among multiple serializations (Class name, field name, Final field type information, etc.), this information will be sent to the peer during the first